TerminatorNL/Tiquality/README.md

 ### You suck!
 Hey, I am just trying to make the world a better place, I am sorry it did not work out for you.
-At the time of writing I have had serveral encounters where people flat out accuse me of doing everything wrong, and simply put: It hurts, lets not do this?
+At the time of writing I have had several encounters where people flat out accuse me of doing everything wrong, and simply put: It hurts, lets not do this?

 ### What is your code style?